philipvarg/proj1_guess_number/README.md

-## Guessing Game
+## Guessing Game (GUI version)
-This is a simple guessing game where the user has a limited number of attempts to guess the correct whole number between 0 and 20. <br>
+This is a number guessing game where user attempts to select the correct number between 1 and 20. <br>
-Two hints are given. <br>
-You can quit anytime by entering 'q' or 'Q'.<br>
-Typing in alphabets is forgiven and will NOT be penalized.
+User gets 10 attempts and 2 hints to win.<br>
+Re-clicking a number is included in the attempt count.<br>
+Exit button - to quit anytime.<br>
+Replay button - appears at the end of each round.

 ## Hints